 Discussion

-Note that we used SFT only.
-RL has been shown to drive out-of-distribution generalisation3, and in the appendix of Chunky Post-Training we show that these SFT-style correlations are not trivially removed by DPO.
-These results are likely directionally reasonable for in-domain learning, which encompasses much of the space of LLM behaviours given the scale of post-training datasets.
+These experiments study feature learning in a toy model of post-training.
+When datasets contain biases or correlated features, models pick up on them.
+They weight these correlations according to both the intrinsic salience of the features and their semantic relevance to the target behaviour.
+Note that I used SFT only for the above experiments, but RL has been shown to drive out-of-distribution generalisation3.
+In the appendix of Chunky Post-Training we show that these SFT-style correlations are not trivially removed by RL training.
+These results are likely directionally reasonable for in-domain learning, which encompasses much of the space of LLM behaviours (given the scale of post-training datasets), but may not predict more OOD situations.

 Ultimately, we want to know which features our data best teaches the model to generalise from.
 This matters because post-training is currently done entirely by example — the intended lesson is never defined directly.
 A theory of generalisation in LLMs will require understanding when a model learns one feature versus another.
+Goodfire have written about a complementary direction: using model internals to shape learning directly6.